R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 ## 3. Research Questions and Hypotheses

-We have two Identity Continuity conditions：

-- **C1: Identity-Discontinuous Condition: Participants interact with agents that exhibit distinct identity cues in each of the four VR scenarios.**
-- **C2: Identity-Continuous Condition: Participants interact with virtual agents maintaining consistent identity cues across all four VR scenarios (Embodied Agent, Animal Companion, Object-Based Agent, Voice-Only Agent).**

 **Agent Forms (Scenes)**: Each scene has a different agent embodiment to test multi-form identity.
 The four scenes (used in both conditions) are:
 - **Escape Room — Embodied Agent**
   You stand in a locked puzzle chamber.
 A humanoid companion shares the space, pointing out clues, offering verbal hints, and reacting to your progress.
 With VR hands you grab, rotate, and combine objects until the exit door unlocks.